nag763/doteur/README.md

 usr@pop-os:~$ doteur sample.sql -o output.png -i hello world
 ```

-##### Export a .sql file to a .png, include only tables who starts with the name hello
+##### Export a .sql file to a .png, include only tables that start with the name hello

 ```bash
 usr@pop-os:~$ doteur sample.sql -o output.png -i hello*
 ```

-##### Export a .sql file to a .png, exclude all tables who starts with the name hello
+##### Export a .sql file to a .png, exclude all tables that start with the name hello

 ```bash
 usr@pop-os:~$ doteur sample.sql -o output.png -x hello*